capac/bash-utilities/README.md

 ### git-create-remote-repo

-`git-create-remote-repo` is a script that creates a new, remote repository on GitHub, then pushes the local repository from the current directory to the new remote directory.
-It requires an existing local repsotory to work.
+`git-create-remote-repo` is a bash script that creates a new, remote repository on GitHub, and then pushes the local repository from the current directory to the new remote directory.
+It requires an existing local repository to work.